ShivamTripathi028/rak-chatbot-backend/product-categories/real-iot-solutions/real-iot-kit/quickstart.md

 When using an Ethernet connection or cellular connectivity via a SIM card, simply turn on your gateway and connect the LAN cable.
 Alternatively, insert the SIM card and wait for the LED to turn blue.

-On the other hand, if you connect via WiFi, you need to follow the <a href="https://docs.rakwireless.com/product-categories/wisgate/rak7268/quickstart/" target="_blank">RAK7268V2 Quick Start Guide</a>.
+On the other hand, if you connect via WiFi, you need to follow the [RAK7268V2 Quick Start Guide](https://docs.rakwireless.com/product-categories/wisgate/rak7268/quickstart/).
 This guide gives more details about your gateway, like the meaning of different LED color statuses.

 :::warning
 Do not use the reset key to restore the factory settings of your gateway.
 If you do this, it will be disconnected from the LNS and will need to be reconfigured to its solutions kit factory settings.